-S. 1600, the Critical Minerals Policy Act of 2013, directs the Secretary of the Interior, through the Director of the USGS, to perform a number of actions that build on current USGS activities and capabilities, including the recent rare earths inventory.
-The bill in Section 101 directs the USGS to develop a rigorous methodology for determining which minerals are critical and then to use that methodology to designate critical minerals.
-Section 103 calls for a comprehensive national mineral resource assessment within four years of the bill's enactment for each mineral designated as critical under Sec.
-101, and it authorizes field work for the assessment, as well as technical and financial assistance for States and Indian tribes.
-The bill establishes in Section 108 a collaborative effort between USGS, academic institutions, and the U.S. Energy Information
+S. 883, the American Mineral Security Act of 2015, directs the Secretary of the Interior, through the Director of the USGS, to perform a number of actions that build on current USGS activities and capabilities, including the recent rare earths inventory.
+The bill in Section 102 directs the USGS to develop a rigorous methodology for determining which minerals are critical and then to use that methodology to designate critical minerals and update that list every 2 years.
+Section 103 calls for a comprehensive national mineral resource assessment of both known and undiscovered resources within four years of the bill's enactment for each mineral designated as critical under Sec.
+102, and it authorizes field work for the assessment, as well as technical and financial assistance for States and Indian tribes.
+It also calls for a report "describing the status of geological surveying of Federal Land" for mineral commodities more than 25% imported.
+No funding is authorized or appropriated for these Section 103 activities, which collectively are beyond the current budget capacity of the USGS.